Soccer-Lewandowski bags hat-trick in Barca Champions League bow | Sports-Games

 Soccer-Lewandowski bags hat-trick in Barca Champions League bow

-It was the striker's sixth hat-trick in the Champions League and he became the first player in the competition's history to score a hat-trick for three different clubs, having struck trebles for Bayern Munich and Borussia Dortmund.
+It was Lewandowski's sixth hat-trick in the Champions League and he became the first player in the competition's history to score one for three different clubs, having netted trebles for Bayern and Borussia Dortmund.
 Torres completed a hugely satisfying evening for Xavi Hernandez's side by scoring the fifth goal to put Barca top of Group C.

-Robert Lewandowski struck a hat-trick in his first Champions League game for Barcelona to power the Catalans to an emphatic 5-1 home win over Viktoria Plzen on Wednesday.
+Robert Lewandowski scored a hat-trick in his first Champions League game for Barcelona to power the Catalans to an emphatic 5-1 home win over Viktoria Plzen on Wednesday.

 Midfielder Franck Kessie put Barca in front in the 13th minute, heading in his first goal for the club following a corner.
 Lewandowski extended their lead with a right-footed finish into the bottom corner in the 37th, after Barca had survived a scare which almost led to them conceding a penalty and having a man sent off.

-Torres completed a hugely satisfying evening for Xavi Hernandez's side by scoring the fifth goal to put Barca top of Group C. They head to Lewandowski's former club Bayern Munich next on Sept.
+Torres completed a hugely satisfying evening for Xavi Hernandez's side by scoring the fifth goal to put Barca top of Group C. They head to Bayern next on Sept.
 13, when Plzen host Inter Milan.
-It was a near-perfect night for Barca and in stark contrast to their first game of the competition last season, when they were outclassed and beaten 3-0 by Bayern on their way to crashing out of the group stage for the first time in 21 years.
+It was a near-perfect night for Barca and in stark contrast to their first game of the competition last season, when they were outclassed and beaten 3-0 by Bayern on their way to crashing out at the group stage for the first time in 21 years.

+"It was a complete game, we dominated them," added Xavi.
+"They defended well, they man-marked us but Dembele was brilliant and Lewandowski made the difference.
+We were the superior team and I'm delighted with the players who came off the bench as well as those who started.
+Everyone was really up for it."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)